Craig Albernaz: Tampa Bay Rays

 Albernaz began his coaching career in 2015.
 He served as a coach for the rookie–level Princeton Rays in the Appalachian League in 2015 and for the Low–A Hudson Valley Renegades in the New York-Penn League in 2016.
 He started the 2017 season as the third base and catching coach of the Triple–A Durham Bulls in the International League, before serving as the manager of Hudson Valley.
 He served as the High–A Bowling Green Hot Rods' manager in the Midwest League in 2018.
 He was named the 2018 Midwest League Manager of the Year.
 Albernaz spent the 2019 season as one of the Rays minor league field coordinators.

 San Francisco Giants

 On December 11, 2019, Albernaz was hired by the San Francisco Giants as their bullpen and catching coach.

 Cleveland Guardians

 On November 10, 2023, the Cleveland Guardians hired Albernaz to be their bench coach.
-On November 13, 2024, Albernaz was promoted to the role of associate manager.
+On November 13, 2024, Albernaz was promoted to the role of assistant manager.

 Baltimore Orioles

 On October 27, 2025, the Baltimore Orioles hired Albernaz as their manager.

+In a freak accident in a game against the Arizona Diamondbacks on April 13, 2026, a foul ball lined off the bat of Jeremiah Jackson struck Albernaz in the face.
+Albernaz was taken to the hospital and suffered seven fractures in his right cheek and a broken jaw, however he returned to manage the next day.